Top

 The Valley of Death

-The Valle de la Muerte (the Death Valley in French), also in the surroundings of San Pedro, is another site worth visiting.
-The first entrance is located only 4 km of the city.
+The Valle de la Muerte (the Death Valley in French), also on the outskirts of San Pedro, is another site well worth a visit.
+The first entrance is just 4 km of the city.
 It is accessible by bicycle, but not always open.
 The second entrance is located 3 km further up the mountain.
 It climbs steeply (if you are on a bike, be warned!).

 Continue walking once you have reached the site.
-You can follow the ridge to get a great view of this canyonwhich is criss-crossed with lines of white gypsum.
+You can follow the ridge the canyon, which is criss-crossed with lines of white gypsum.
 Continue to the massive sand dunes.

 0